BorthakurAyon/borthakurayon.github.io/_pages/home.md

 ### Openings

-The lab is currently accepting applications for many efficient deep learning & tinyML system design projects that focus on vision, radar, touch, and smell sensors as well as neuromorphic system design projects and computational cognitive neuroscience projects.
-One can opt to gain expertise in one or more fields through these initiatives, including  deep learning (and other AI/ML domains), sensor data encoding and signal processing, computer architecture, neuromorphic computing/engineering, and cognitive science.
+We are hiring for projects pertaining to the following subjects.

+* TinyML for Computer Vision applications
+* TinyML for Radar applications
+* TinyML for tactile applications
+* AI Inspired by Neuroscience
+* Neuromorphic Computing \& Engineering

 Please send an email to **ayon.borthakur@iitg.ac.in** if you are motivated.

 ### Welkom!